 Neuroscience has shown that the repetitive motions and complex cognitive functions of running can trigger neurotransmitters, chemicals that boost the brain’s connectivity, thought patterns and decision-making—human qualities that are often compromised by the stress of life, especially in these troubled political times.
 Meanwhile, spiritual traditions remind us that turning our attention outward, from self-concern to the welfare of others, is the key to peace, love, and sanity.
 Why not bring these two streams together?

-Last month our country celebrated the annual holiday honoring the memory of Dr. Martin Luther King Jr. Dr. King was born on January 15th, 1929.
+Today our country celebrates the annual holiday honoring the memory of Dr. Martin Luther King Jr. Dr. King was born on January 15th, 1929.
 On April 4th, 1968, he was assassinated at the Lorraine Motel in Memphis, Tennessee.
 He was just 39 years old.
 While Dr. King is primarily remembered as a civil rights leader, he also championed the cause of the poor, organizing the Poor People’s Campaign to address issues of economic justice.
 Dr. King was also a fierce critic of U.S. foreign policy and the Vietnam War.

 On certain days every year I make it a point to actively remember Dr. King’s life work, a body of teachings that are profoundly relevant to the world situation we face today.
 Before I lace up and hit the trails, I take a deep breath in remembrance of MLK, a true challenger who used his strength to improve other’s lives, becoming an inspiration to millions.
 I do these runs alone.
 I dedicate them to remembering my childhood beliefs and aspirations.